elzako/prestr-web/docs/SLIDE_REORDERING_FEATURE.md

-# Slide Reordering Feature
+# Edit Presentation Feature

 ## Overview

-The slide reordering feature allows users with edit permissions to reorder slides within a presentation through an intuitive drag-and-drop interface.
-Changes are only persisted when explicitly saved, with the option to cancel and restore the original order.
+The Edit Presentation feature allows users with edit permissions to modify presentation structure in a dedicated edit mode.
+Users can reorder slides via drag-and-drop, remove slides from presentations, and add existing slides from the project library.
+All changes are only persisted when explicitly saved, with the option to cancel and restore the original state.

 ## Implementation Summary